People usually use popular diets to lose weight, but what about if someone enjoys a particular way of eating and wishes to gain weight?

 Here are some of the more energy-dense meats:

 - Pork (of all varieties – pork belly included)

-Not only are these fish the highest sources of omega-3, but they also have the lowest mercury content among commercial fish (14).
+Not only are these fish significant sources of omega-3, but they also have some of the lowest mercury concentrations among commercial fish (3).

 - Greek Yogurt